Payment Methods

 Setting up a Payment Method

-• Go to the Payment Methods page by clicking on Enterprises in the blue horizontal menu, and then click Settings next to your enterprise.
+• Go to the Payment Methods page by clicking on Enterprises on the main horizontal menu, and then click Settings next to your enterprise.
 The Payment Methods page is found in the menu on the left hand side.

 • Click Create new payment method + .
 You will be directed to a page like this: